General Electric Manufacturing Company Limited

-General Electric Manufacturing Company Limited (জেনারেল ইলেকট্রিক ম্যানুফ্যাকচারিং কোং লিঃ) is a Bangladesh government owned electric company that manufactures electric transformers.
+General Electric Manufacturing Company Limited (জেনারেল ইলেকট্রিক ম্যানুফ্যাকচারিং কোং লিঃ) is a Bangladesh government owned company that manufactures electric transformers.
 Eng.
-Ashraful islam is the managing director of the company.
+Ashraful Islam is the managing director of the company.
 It is a subsidiary of Bangladesh Steel and Engineering Corporation.

 History

-General Electric Manufacturing Company Limited was established in 1972 by the Government of Bangladesh.
+General Electric Manufacturing Company Limited was established in 1972 by the government of Bangladesh.
 It was built with technical assistance of M/s.
 Promash Export, a company of the Soviet Union, to manufacture electric equipment like power transformers and completed in 1978.
-It was transformed into a limited company in 1979.
+It was incorporated as a limited liability company in 1979.
 It is located in Patenga, Chittagong.
 It owns the largest transformer factory in Bangladesh.

-In March 2019, the company signed an agreement with Engineering Dimension, a Saudi Arabian company, worth 35 million taka.
+In March 2019, the company signed an agreement worth 35 million taka with Engineering Dimension, a Saudi Arabian company.